open-data-fabric/open-data-fabric/rfcs/001-record-offsets.md

 And in future should help with features like fine-grain provenance, corrections, and retractions.

-## Explanation
+## Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Offset is a monotonically increasing sequential numeric identifie that is assigned to every record and represents its position relative to the beginning of the dataset.
+Offset is a monotonically increasing sequential numeric identifier that is assigned to every record and represents its position relative to the beginning of the dataset (first record's offset is `0`).

-Data type: `uint64` (Parquet/Arrow), `UNSIGNED BIGINT` (DDL), non-null.

-Offsets are assigned by coordinator at the time of persisting data (after ingestion or transformation).
+## Reference-level explanation
+[reference-level-explanation]: #reference-level-explanation

+Common schema will be extended with `offset` column, with data type: `int64` (Parquet/Arrow), `BIGINT` (DDL), non-null.
+Offset of the first record is `0`.

+`DataSclice` schema will be updated to use offsets instead of system time intervals.

+`InputSlice` schema will be introduced that contains data offsets and metadata blocks intervals.
+Previously we relied on system time interval to define both data and metadata slices, but this proved to be not flexible and complex.

+`ExecuteQueryRequest` will be extended with `offset` field telling the engine the starting offset to use for new data.

+`DatasetVocab` will be extended with `offsetColumn` field.

+All intervals (for offsets and metadata) will be closed/inclusive `[start; end]`.
+Empty intervals should be expressed by the absence of the interval field.

+`date-time-interval` format will be removed.

 ## Drawbacks
 [drawbacks]: #drawbacks

+- Backwards incompatible change
 - Increases the number of system columns the users are exposed to
 - Storage overhead
 - Sequential identifiers are bad for data-parallel systems